holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 involved.

 Regular tickets will cost 500 EUR each, Early Bird only 380 EUR.
 The latter is limited until February 15th 2019.
-We also offer Ssupporter tickets which cost 750 EUR.
+We also offer Supporter tickets which cost 750 EUR.
 For each Supporter ticket, 250 EUR go into our solidarity ticket fund so that we can offer free or reduced tickets to people that can not afford a ticket but want come anyway.